 Beets are a root vegetable similar to parsnips, but with a sweeter and earthier flavor.
 Beets are a great alternative to parsnips because they are packed with vitamins and minerals, including Vitamin C, folate, and manganese.
 They also contain powerful antioxidants and anti-inflammatory compounds that can help protect against disease.
 Beets are easy to prepare and can be cooked or eaten raw.
 They can be roasted, steamed, or boiled to bring out their natural sweetness.

-What Does Parsnips Taste Like?
+What Does Parsnip Taste Like?

 What Does Parsnip Taste Like